 - Mold resistant coatings and purification systems: The mold resistant coatings come on many tubs to make it easier to keep them clean.
-Also, some walk in tubs also feature ozone purification systems to flush the lines and reduce bacteria.
+Also, some walk-in tubs also feature ozone purification systems to flush the lines and reduce bacteria.
 This is safer for an elderly person with thinning skin who might be prone to cuts that could get infected from sitting in dirty water.
-(If the plumbing lines need to be cleaned and the tub does not have a purification system, it should be cleaned with something like the Oh Yuk Jetted Tub System Cleaner (Amazon link) to remove contaminants.)
+(If the plumbing lines need to be cleaned and the tub does not have a purification system, it should be cleaned with something like the Oh Yuk Jetted Tub System Cleaner to remove contaminants.

 - Potential for leaking: Consumer Reports reviews reveal these tubs can leak around the seals, causing water to puddle on the floor.
 This is a slip and fall hazard.
 Other owners have reported issues with the stoppers leaking, so the tub won’t hold water.
 Additionally, it can be tough to close and latch the doors on some models.
 An improperly-latched swing-out door could open while the tub is full, causing the bathroom to flood.

-- Can’t get out: The person who is using a walk in bathtub can’t exit the tub until all the water has drained out.
-Although some walk in tubs have heated seats and quick-drain features, if yours doesn’t, you’re in for a chilly wait until it’s empty.
+- Can’t get out: The person who is using a walk-in tub can’t exit it until all the water has drained out.
+Although some walk-in tubs have heated seats and quick-drain features, if yours doesn’t, you’re in for a chilly wait until it’s empty.
 This can take 15 minutes in some models.
 Rapid fill or drain features could cut this time in half, but that still could mean around 7 – 8 minutes of shivering while the tub fills or drains.
 This could be dangerous for a medically compromised senior.

 - Drains that are hard to open: Some seniors aren’t strong enough to open the drain plug by themselves.
 They may get stuck in the tub until someone opens it for them.